Graph complexes and Feynman rules: Introduction

 \subsection{Motivation}

 Feynman integrals and graph complexes both belong arguably to the most mysterious objects populating modern mathematical physics.
-They have rather simple definitions, yet we have only a very limited understanding of the general structures underlying these objects.
-These structures appear to go very deep, since graph complexes and Feynman integrals are connected to many different areas of mathematics.
+They have rather simple definitions, yet we only have a very limited understanding of the general structures underlying these objects.
+These structures appear to be very fundamental as both graph complexes and Feynman integrals are connected to many different areas of mathematics.
 For graph complexes these areas include the study of embedding spaces, the deformation theory of operads, the cohomology of various groups and Lie algebras, and the topology of moduli spaces, just to give a few examples.
-We refer to the original work of Kontsevich \cite{Kont1,Kont2} as well as \cite{Willwacher,ConantVogtmann,KarenV_MSRI,ChanGalatiusPayne} for further reading.\footnote{It is difficult to give a concise survey on graph complexes as they come in many variants; graphs may be decorated with additional data, subject to certain symmetries, furnished with various differentials etc.} Feynman integrals on the other hand, apart from being the central objects in perturbative quantum field theory, are connected to the study of periods and special functions in number theory \cite{FBrown, FrancisI, FrancisII, PanzerHepp}, as well as fundamental questions in modern algebraic geometry \cite{BEK,BlKrLMHS}.
+We refer to the original work of Kontsevich \cite{Kont1,Kont2} as well as \cite{Willwacher,ConantVogtmann,KarenV_MSRI,ChanGalatiusPayne} for further reading.\footnote{It is difficult to give a concise survey on graph complexes as they come in many variants; graphs may be decorated with additional data, satisfy certain relations/symmetries etc.} Feynman integrals on the other hand, apart from being the central objects in perturbative quantum field theory, are connected to the study of periods and special functions in number theory \cite{FBrown, FrancisI, FrancisII, PanzerHepp} as well as fundamental questions in modern algebraic geometry \cite{BEK,BlKrLMHS}.
 In addition, the discrete shadows of these integrals, Feynman graphs or diagrams, have a rich combinatorial structure which reaches into the fields of Hopf algebras \cite{core,BV,Kr-Y} (with plenty of applications from combinatorics to stochastic analysis) and even as far as category theory \cite{Kaufmann}.

 In the present paper we aim at drawing a connection between the two fields, that is, we investigate the role graph complexes play in the study of Feynman integrals in perturbative quantum field theory.\footnote{For the opposite direction, see \cite{Francis-gc,Francis-hgc}.} In the following we write $\Phi(G)$ for the Feynman integral associated to a Feynman graph $G$.
 Our goal is to study the analytic structure of $\Phi(G)$, viewed as a function of its kinematic variables, and clarify the role two particular graph complexes play in this endeavour, \begin{itemize} \item a ``traditional" graph complex, generated by Feynman graphs $G$, the differential defined by a (signed) sum over all possible edge-collapses, \item a cubical chain complex whose generators are pairs $(G,F)$ where $F\subset G$ is a spanning forest and the differential is the (signed) sum of two maps, summing over all ways of collapsing or removing edges in $F$,